superduper/BrightnessMenulet/README.rst

 Brightness Menulet
 ==================

+Allows you to control monitor brigthness via menu in status bar.

-This tool works up to OSX 0.11.
-In 10.10+ I2C tools are not able to detect monitor buses for communication.
+This tool works on OSX 10.8+.
+In 10.8+, I2C tools are not able to detect monitor buses for communication.
 The main API calls for DDC communication is deprecated so this project could be obselete if Apple completely removes CGDisplayIOServicePort.
 If you have tested your monitor(s) with this tool, please let me know wether it worked or not so I can add monitor models here.

-Allows you to control monitor brigthness via menu in status bar.

 Download app build: `BrightnessMenulet.zip`_.